redblue-pkt/mill-esp32/README.md

     There’s something connected to GPIO 35, but it will be determined later, GPIO 16 and 17 are used for TTL communication.

 Additionally, a custom driver for the CMS79FT738 display has been fully implemented, with complete support for all buttons and icons.
+Theoretically, this firmware could also be compatible with other heaters that use ESP32, as the communication protocol should be the same.

 There are probably other things I’ve overlooked.
 I wrote this because I’m frustrated with the official Norwegian firmware for Mill heaters.
 Fuck closed-source software!